 Today, it is estimated that there are around 100,000 San still living in Southern Africa.
-Only a very small fraction of these remaining people are able to live according to their traditional lifestyle.
-As is the case with many first nation people in other parts of the world, the majority of San people have fallen victim to the restrictions imposed upon them by modern culture.
+They are divided into 35 linguistic groups and only a very small fraction are able to live according to their traditional lifestyle.
+As is the case with many first nations in other parts of the world, the majority of San people have fallen victim to the restrictions imposed upon them by modern culture.
 Government discrimination, poverty, social rejection and a loss of cultural identity have all left their mark on today's San.

 Unable to roam freely across the land as they would once have done, most are now laborers on farms or nature conservancies, while others rely on state pensions for their income.
 However, the San are still respected by many for their survival skills, which include tracking, hunting and an extensive knowledge of edible and medicinal plants.
 In some areas, San people are able to live off these skills in a different way, by teaching them to others at cultural centers and tourist attractions.

 San Cultural Centers

 San cultural centers offer visitors a fascinating insight into a way of life that has survived against the odds for thousands of years.
 Nhoma Safari Camp is a tented camp at Nhoma village in northeast Namibia, where members of the Jul'hoan nation teach guests the art of hunting and gathering, as well as skills including bush medicine, traditional games and healing dances.
 In South Africa, the !Khwa ttu San Culture and Education Centre provides day tours for visitors as well as training for modern San people who wish to become reacquainted with their traditional culture.